inductjs/core/README.md

     }

     updateCatalogVersion() {
-        // The values from the request body are stored in this.model
+        // The values from the request body are stored in this.data
-        // So this.model.CatalogVersion is equivalent to req.body.CatalogVersion
+        // So this.data.CatalogVersion is equivalent to req.body.CatalogVersion
-        return `Catalog version updated to: ${this.model.CatalogVersion}`;
+        return `Catalog version updated to: ${this.data.CatalogVersion}`;
     }
 }
 ```